-You should start by tallying up every expense including:
+Start by adding up every expense, including:

 - Monthly mortgage or rent of your studio

-- Staff costs
+- Staff salaries

-- Subscriptions, and dues
+- Professional subscriptions and dues

-- Software and hardware fees
+- Software fees

 The reasons a student may choose to take a private class could be: